microsoft/vscode-docs/blogs/2023/05/xx/vscode-wasm-wasi.md

 - the sample code is multi file. `app.py` depends on `hello.py`.
 - the output shows up in VS Code's terminal.
 - you can run a Python REPL and fully interact with it.
+- and of course it RUNS in the web.

-## How does it work - the bird's eye view
+## How does it work?

 As said earlier we are using the Python WebAssembly executable provided by the Python team.
 But how does the web assembly talk to the files in the workspace and gets access to VS Code's terminal?